AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * Cleaning up the bookshelf in your room on 4/18 or later will reward you with a few new books to read.
 * Cleaning out the rest of your room on 4/18 or later will also give you a CRT TV, although it does not include a tuner so you cannot receive TV blurbs from your room.
 * The CRT TV is now replaced with a DVD player at the secondhand shop.
+* Scarlet (the DVD rental shop) now requires you to pay a ¥4800 annual membership fee that allows you to rent any DVD you want for an unlimited period of time at no cost.
+You are only able to have one DVD rented out at a time.
 * I believe this was in the previous game, but there is now a tutorial that points out that you can solve crossword puzzles at the far table (near the restroom) at LeBlanc on certain days without causing time to progress.
 * You can now explore Yongen-Jaya at night on 4/21 instead of 4/22.
+* After exploring the Metaverse, you can now perform activities within LeBlanc and your room, even without Kawakami's confidant bonuses.

 ### Palaces